nejohnson2/sdr-research/rpi-install.md

 Here are some note about getting the Realtek RTLSDR up and running on a Raspberry Pi.
 Its surprisingly easly!
 I'm using the original RPi and this works!

+> Note:  You will need an sd card larger than 4gb!

 ### Install Raspian Wheezy

 Setup the RPi as you normally would with the Raspian Wheezy image.
 I usually have success using [Pi filer](http://ivanx.com/raspberrypi/)